graphology/graphology/docs/standard-library/cores.md

 ### kTruss

 Returns the k-truss subgraph.
-K-Truss subgraph contains at least three nodes for which every edge is incident to at least `k-2` triangles.
+The k-truss subgraph contains at least three nodes for which every edge is incident to at least `k-2` triangles.

 K-Truss is not implemented for directed graphs and multigraphs.